 Term ID: The “Term ID” column contains a particular ID number which links to a summary of the complete record for the term, including information about any modifications to the term.
 The Term ID number does not need to be included in an application with the USPTO.
 The Term ID number does not have any legal significance and is unrelated to the Nice Classification system used for classifying goods and services in trademark applications.
 Additional information about the Term ID is provided below.

-Class: The “Class” column indicates the international class assigned to a particular goods or service.
+Class: The “Class” column indicates the international class assigned to particular goods or services.
 For more information about the classification of goods and/or services, see TMEP §1401 et. seq.
 When a cursor is placed over the class number in the Class column, a popup box will display the Class Heading under the Nice Agreement for that particular class.